End-stage kidney disease

 - Medicines to control your blood pressure

 End-stage kidney disease leads to death if you do not have dialysis or a kidney transplant.
-However, both of these treatments can have risks.
+Both of these treatments have risks.
 The outcome is different for each person.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.